bswatson/bsw-simple-profile-contacts/readme.md

 Administrators have the ability to set available fields from the options menu.

-A custom short code and widget are also provided for easy content entry on pages and posts.
+A custom short code is provided for easy content entry on pages and posts.

+A custom widget will be added in a future release

 ## Installation ##